jambonz/node-client-ws/README.md

 Many jambonz verbs provide asynchronous notification of events; e.g. the `gather` verb sends a notification when a speech transcript is received.
 When building the app using webhooks these events are sent as individual HTTP requests, but how is this handled in the case of a websocket application?

 Very similarly, is the answer.
-You still define actionHooks and eventHooks in the same way, but now instead of a new http reuest you get a corresponding event emitted by the `session` object.
+You still define actionHooks and eventHooks in the same way, but now instead of a new http request you get a corresponding event emitted by the `session` object.

 ```js
 session